homearanya/active-escapes/src/pages/tours/pioneer-trail.md

 ---
 templateKey: tour-page
 meta:
   title: Pioneer Wilderness Trail – luxury trail in W.Cape Big 5 Reserve
   description: A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
 Experience up-close animal encounters & overnight in luxurious tented camps with gourmet bush dining.
+destination: westerncape
+activity:
+  - name: hiking
+    featured: 4
+    listing:
+      image: ../../img/generic/pp-pioneer-500.jpg
+      tagline: Pioneering
+      title: Wilderness Trail - Western Cape
+      description: 'A 3-night wilderness trail in the Western Cape’s only Big-5 reserve.
+Seasoned trail guides will lead you through diverse fynbos and thicket, with some exciting wildlife encounters on foot.
+Overnight in uniquely appointed tented camps with gourmet bush dining.'
+subActivity:
+  - slackpacking
 tourName: Pioneer Wilderness Trail – Luxury Slackpacker
 slug: pioneer-trail
-featured: 4
-popular: 0
 featuredImage: ../../img/generic/PP-Pioneer.jpg

 longDescription:
   - This three-night wilderness trail traverses an 11 000 hectare, malaria-free, Big Five Game Reserve in the heart of the Garden Route, Western Cape .
 It is a true journey of discovery, as the trail leads you to three remotely located tented camps, over two full hiking days.
 Your seasoned trail guides will educate you on Gondwana’s unique biodiversity, with exciting wildlife encounters on-foot.
   - Each luxurious tented camp is exquisitely appointed, in its own unique style, providing a well-deserved sanctuary at the end of the day.

 fromPricing: R15500
 difficultyLevel: fairly-easy
 duration: 3 Days